Jahazielvaz/flex-panels-image-gallery/ReadMe.txt

 -Is: Today Is Perfect
 -To: Get To It
 -Be: Don't Be Lazy
--Cherished: Remember Cherished Moments
+-Full: Have Full Joy

 IMAGE DIMENSIONS: 730 width X 700 height.
 Background size auto.
 Position not fixed.